noryev/leto-gateway/readme.md

 > The IPFS edge gateway for Leto is not "another gateway", but a caching layer for small sized objects, that sits on top of existing IPFS public gateways.

 This repo was originally written by the team at NFT.Storage.
-Big thanks to them for making this project possible.
+Big thanks to them for making this project possible!

 ## Getting started